kalman/dts-bundle-generator/src/config-file/README.md

                  * This option allows you to disable this behavior so a node will be exported if it is exported from root source file only.
                  */
                 exportReferencedTypes: true,

+                /**
+                 * Exports every exported declaration regardless of kind (interface, class, etc) but only if it's
+                 * currently exported.
+Overrides --export-referenced-types.
+                 */
+                reExportAllDeclarations: false,

+                /**
+                 * Excludes private methods and properties from class declarations.
+                 */
+                excludePrivate: false,

+                /**
+                 * Excludes any nodes with a jsdoc tag in this list.
+For example, ["private"] would be sensible.
+                 */
+                excludeJSDocTags?: string[];

+                /**
+                 * Only include nodes which have one of the jsdoc tags in this list on a parent node.
+                 * Nodes that are excluded via --exclude-jsdoc-tags are not included.
+                 */
+                includeJSDocTags?: string[];
             },
         },
     ],